 Morbidity may arise from both the iritis and any associated systemic disease if present.

 Patients may have anterior and posterior synechiae.
 Extensive posterior synechiae can lead to a secluded pupil that can result in angle-closure glaucoma.
-In addition, trabecular obstruction can lead to secondary glaucoma.
+In addition, trabecular obstruction, due to either cellular debris or peripheral anterior synechiae, can lead to secondary glaucoma.

 The eye with a granulomatous iritis is likely to have uveitis involving other structures of the eye, including the posterior segment.
 This may result in an increased risk of substantial visual impairment.